gogoplodeske/odd-detect/README.md

 Running the interface is by running tracking.py.

-The loaded tracks in the image is readen by the data  records in the csv.files which are provided in huji2.1 directory which can be obtained by unziping huiji2.zip.
+The loaded tracks in the image is readen by the data  records in the CSV files which are provided in huji2.1 directory which can be obtained by unziping huiji2.zip.
 The user can enter the following inputs in the interface:
 1) From which hour to which hour to display the tracks.